nus-cs2113-AY2425S1/ip/docs/README.md

     e.g. in `todo DESCRIPTION`, `DESCRIPTION` is a parameter which can be used as `todo read book`.
 > - **Parameters must be input in the specified order.**
     e.g. if the command specifies `/from START /to END`, `/to END /from START` will cause data inaccuracy.
-> - **Extraneous parameters** for commands that do not take in parameters (such as help, list, exit, and clear) will be ignored.
+> - **Extraneous parameters** for commands that do not take in parameters will be ignored.
-    e.g. if the command specifies `help 123`, it will be interpreted as `help`.
+    e.g. if the command specifies `list 123`, it will be interpreted as `list`.

 ### Listing Tasks: `list`
 Displays all the tasks currently in the list of tasks.